Bleeding canker of horse chestnut: Causal Agent

 An entirely different pathogen is now causing widespread disease in trees across Europe.
 Find out how Forest Research scientists identified this new pathogen as Pseudomonas syringae pathovar aesculi.

 Researchers are now using molecular technology to characterise the pathogens biology.

 Both Pseudomonas and Pseudomonas pathogens can cause similar symptoms: cankers on the stem, bleeding on the trunk and branches, occasional scaffold and crown die back.
 Find out more about the symptoms of horse chestnut bleeding canker.

 Another pathogen that can cause bleeding cankers is Phytophthora ramorum.
-However, this pathogen has only been found in one specimen of horse chestnut in England.
-Unless a horse chestnut with bleeding cankers is located near to a source of P. ramorum - such as infected rhododendrons - then the likelihood of infection by P. ramorum is negligible.
+However, this pathogen has only ever been found in one specimen of horse chestnut in England.
+Unless a horse chestnut with bleeding cankers is located near to a source of P. ramorum - such as infected rhododendrons or larch - then the likelihood of infection by P. ramorum is negligible.

 Despite this, P. ramorum must be taken seriously because it is a quarantine organism.
 If you suspect that a tree is suffering from P. ramorum infection, you should contact the Forestry Commission:

 Plant Health Branch